 Recommended Reading About A Trip To Jamaica:

 Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by the Jamaica Tourist Board in conjunction with Blogilicious.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
-All Photos were taken by the author/or were given permission from the photographer.
+All Photos were taken by the author/or were given permission by the photographer.
 Affiliate links are located in this article.